On causal extrapolation of sequences with applications to forecasting: Introduction

+The present paper readdresses the problem of causal band-limited smoothing approximation and considers the problem of causal band-limited extrapolation for one-sided real sequences that are not necessary paths of band-limited processes.

-We consider the case of discrete time underlying processes and discrete time approximating discrete time band-limited processes; the values between fixed discrete times are are not included into consideration.
-The discrete time band-limited processes are still predictable in some weak sense; see, e.g., \citet{D10,D12a,D12b}.
-However, this setting imposes certain restrictions.
-In particular, it does not allow to consider continuously variable locations of the sampling points, as is common in sampling analysis of continuous time processes; see, for example, \citet{PFG,PFG1,BS,FKR,LeeF,M}.
-For discrete time processes or sequences, it is not obvious how to define an analog of the continuous time analyticity.
-Further, the predicting horizon for underlying continuous time processes can be selected to be arbitrarily small, such as in the model considered in \citet{BS}.
-This possibility is absent for discrete time processes.
+We consider purely discrete time processes rather than samples of continuous time processes; one may say that the values between fixed discrete times are are not included into consideration.
+This setting imposes certain restrictions.
+In particular, it does not allow to consider continuously variable locations of the sampling points, as is common in sampling analysis of continuous time processes; see e.g. \citet{BS,PFG,FKR,LeeF}.
+For continuous time processes, the predicting horizon can be selected to be arbitrarily small, such as in the model considered in \citet{BS}; this possibility is absent for discrete time processes considered below.
+In addition, it is not obvious how to define for discrete time processes or sequences an analog of the continuous time analyticity that is often associated with predicability.